How to TikTok Shop Not Showing on iPhone (2024)

-TikTok disrupted the eCommerce scene in late 2023.
+TikTok shook the eCommerce scene in late 2023.
 The app quickly drew in 55.5 million U.S. patrons after adding a built-in shopping tab to its already popular social media network.
 It became an all-around platform for anyone who can’t resist doomscrolling with a little shopaholic indulgence.
 It positioned itself as a rising star in online retail fast.
 But like any high-traffic app, it’s not immune to occasional hiccups.
 You might wonder what it means when TikTok Shop section is not showing.
 Is the site down?
 Or is it just buggy?

 The issue is probably not as serious as you fear.
 These troubleshooting steps should bring it back so that you can resume shopping.